writerthethinker1/relax_write/materials/course_files/notes/practice_solutions/index.md

 ---
 layout: post
 title: 'Practice Solutions'
----

-The solutions for the practice problems are given here.
+comments: "The solutions for the practice problems are given here.
 If you guys aren't clear on any of them **see us as soon as chance favors**, there might be some typos and don't hesitate to clear things up.
 It makes life easier for everyone.
-Also, if you have your own ways of solving the same practice problems, there's no harm sharing it with us, we'll add it in the next class.
+Also, if you have your own ways of solving the same practice problems, there's no harm sharing it with us, we'll add it in the next class."
+---

+{{ page.comments }}

 <div>
 {% for thing in site.markdown_notes %}